What Happens with Taxes When You Close a Business?

 • The business EIN

-• The reason you wish to close the account
+• The reason you want to close the account

 If you also have the original letter the IRS sent when it assigned your EIN number, include a copy with your cancellation notice.
 The IRS will not close your account until you have filed all required returns and paid all outstanding tax debt.